nfd/opensearch-logger/README.md

 ## Configuration

 The `OpenSearchHandler` constructor takes several arguments described in the table below.
 These parameters specify the name of the index, buffering settings, and some general behavior.
-None of this parameters are mandatory.
+None of these parameters are mandatory.
+The only mandatory parameter is the method you pass in which returns an OpenSearch connection.

-All other keyword arguments are passed directly "as is" to the underlying `OpenSearch` python client.
-Full list of connection parameters can be found in [`opensearch-py`][opensearch-py] docs.
-At least one connection parameter **must** be provided, otherwise a `TypeError` will be thrown.

 ## Logging parameters